Glico Bisco: Japan’s Most Famous Cream Sandwich Biscuit

-Glico Bisco Cream Biscuit
+Glico Bisco Cream Sandwich Biscuit

-Today, instead of yeast, you can take one hundred million lactic acid bacteria that are good for the stomach with 5 Bisco biscuits.
+Today, instead of yeast, you can take one hundred million lactic acid bacteria that are good for the stomach from 5 pieces of the Bisco snacks.

-The lactic acid bacteria are weak to heat, so they are mixed in with the fresh white cream.
+Lactic acid bacteria are weak to heat, so they are mixed in with the fresh white cream.

-Based on the nutrition facts, one packet (5 Bisco biscuits) has 98 kcal, 1.3 g protein, 3.7 g fat, 14.9 g carbohydrates, 0.1 g sodium chloride equivalent, 117 mg calcium, 0.08 mg Vitamin B1, 0.09 mg Vitamin B2, and 0.5 μg Vitamin D.
+Based on the nutrition facts label, a single packet (5 Bisco biscuits) has 98 kcal and contains 1.3 g protein, 3.7 g fat, 14.9 g carbohydrates, 0.1 g sodium chloride equivalents, 117 mg calcium, 0.08 mg Vitamin B1, 0.09 mg Vitamin B2, and 0.5 μg Vitamin D.

-Where to Buy Glico Bisco
+Where to Buy